kem828/json_service_to_feature_service/README.md

-This is a simple script that pulls a single layer json service and creates\updates a hosted feature service (either on AGOL or enterprise ArcGIS Sever
+This is a simple script that pulls a single layer json service and creates\updates a hosted feature service (either on AGOL or enterprise ArcGIS Server)